unh-comp-master-project/unh-comp-master-project.github.io/learning-activities.md

 and outcomes.

 Your project work will also include:
-* collaboration with peers
+* Collaboration with peers
-* reflections on your best possible self, academic commitment, openness to experience, and computing professional identity
+* Reflections on your best possible self, academic commitment, openness to experience, and computing professional identity
-* regular interactions with and feedback from your faculty advisor and course instructor.
+* Regular interactions with and feedback from your faculty advisor and course instructor.

+*Note*: Whether you are in the Master's Project or Master's Thesis course, we will refer to your work in the course as **project work**.
+The final artifact that document your project work is a **project paper** for the Master's Project course or **thesis manuscript** for the Master's Thesis course.

 ### Class Communication (priceless)
 **Discord** platform and channels are used for general or topic-focused discussions (texting, voice,  and video chat) among all class members.
 **Zoom** sessions are used for the scheduled class meetings.
-Use, discover, and share tools that these platforms have to maximize the effectiveness of our communication.
+We'll use, discover, and share tools that these platforms have to maximize the effectiveness of our communication.

 ### Reflections (5%)
 There will be four learning activities during the semester in which you will reflect on your affective and cognitive well-being, academic commitment, openness to experience, and your computing professional identity.
-These activities are scheduled in weeks #2, #8, #12, and #15.

 The first three reflections will also include a short 20-minute writing session.
 Known as the **best possible self**, this kind of reflection has been